leanprover-community/blog/posts/first-lean-release.md

 and projects depending on branches (often `master` or `main`!), rather than fixed versions of upstream dependencies.

-At the ecosystem grows, and Lean matures into (hopefully!) a significant programming language, as well as the best theorem prover for modern mathematics, we want to make sure that everyone can find compatible versions of libraries, and that everything **just works**.
+As Lean matures into a significant programming language, as well as an even better theorem prover for modern mathematics and software/hardware verification, the ecosystem will grow.
+We want to make sure that everyone can find compatible versions of libraries, and that everything **just works**.

 It's a long road to get there,